San Pedro Valley - Geologic History

 Morita formation.

-At its deepest extent, a very fossil-rich layer of limestone was
+At its deepest extent, a very fossil-rich layer

 laid-down, the